matinas/myhomevr/README.md

 1. Check PC is selected as Build Platform in the Build Settings (File > Build Settings).
 2. Check OpenVR is selected in the Virtual Reality Supported list in the Rendering section of Player Settings (Edit > Project Settings > Other Settings > Rendering).
-3. Check that the interaction method is the desired (fully gaze-based, gaze-based plus 2DUI and selection bar, or gaze-based plus 2DUI without selection bar).
+3. When building the 3 DOF scene (Livingroom 3 DoF), check that the interaction method is the desired (fully gaze-based, gaze-based plus 2DUI and selection bar, or gaze-based plus 2DUI without selection bar).
 This can be selected in the Selection Radial script attached to the Main Camera component.
+If building the 6 DOF scene there is nothing to check.
 4. Build and Run.
+In either case you must have SteamVR running for the application to work.

 # Demo videos